-Information from counter transactions is written into a local database and then replicated automatically to databases on all other counters within a Post Office outlet.
-The information is then forwarded over ADSL (Asymmetric Digital Subscriber Line) or other communication service, to databases on a set of central Correspondence Servers at the Fujitsu Services data centres.
-This is undertaken by a messaging transport system within the Transaction Management Service (TMS).
+Information from customer sessions carried out on a counter is written into the central database at the Fujitsu Services Data Centres.
 Various systems then transfer information to Central Servers that control the flow of information to various support services.
-Details of outlet transactions are normally sent at least daily via the system.
-Details are then forwarded daily via a file transfer service to the Post Office accounting department at Chesterfield and also, where appropriate, to other Post Office Clients.
+Details are then forwarded daily via a file transfer service to the Post Office accounting department and also, where appropriate, to other Post Office Clients.